nidium/Nidium/README_WINDOWS.md

 The community edition is free and has all the stuff that we need.

+> Nidium cannot be build with Visual Studio 2017 as our current version of SpiderMonkey only supports VS 2015.

 * Download from http://www.microsoft.com/en-us/download/details.aspx?id=48146
 * Run
   - choose custom;